This article was last updated Jan. 18, 2023.

 What do they have in common?
-They’re all inevitable in our lifetime, we just can’t forecast when they’ll happen.
+They’re all inevitable in our lifetime and we can’t always forecast when they’ll happen.

-In moments like these, resiliency — the ability to bounce back from stress or challenge — allows your employees to keep going despite the challenges.
+In the midst of hardships, resiliency — the ability to bounce back from stress and challenges — allows your employees to keep going despite the circumstances.

 What is resiliency?